scalabli/quo/docs/commands.rst

 That's a lot in one go, so let's go through it step by step.

-1. The first thing is to make a :func:`group` that is chainable.
+1. The first thing is to make a :func:`tether` that is chainable.
 In addition to that we also instruct quo to invoke even if no subcommand is defined.
 If this would not be done, then invoking an empty pipeline would produce the help page instead of running the result callbacks.
-2. The next thing we do is to register a result callback on our group.
-    This callback will be invoked with an argument which is the list of all return values of all subcommands and then the same keyword parameters as our group itself.
+2. The next thing we do is to register a result callback on our tether This callback will be invoked with an arg which is the list of all return values of all subcommands and then the same keyword parameters as our group itself.
 This means we can access the input file easily there without having to use the context object.